simonediluna/Distributed-Data-Analysis-and-Mining/README.md

-# Distributed Data-Analysis and Mining
-An academic project carried out for the Distributed Data Analysis and Mining course (a. y.
-2022/2023).

 # Methodology

 The project was carried out with a local dataset but simulating a distributed scenario using **Apache Spark**.
 Therefore, I utilized pandas only when I needed to display a variety of short dataframes or series, such as summary tables, and I used **PySpark** in a distributed fashion in all other situations.